dntoll/1DT902-introducerande-projekt/assignments/3 Input and Sound.md

  * LOPY4 P6 <--> Buzzer <--> 1k Ohm resistor <--> BPR(GND)

 ### The button circuit
-The button has two sides (We call them A and B) that are connected when the button is pressed.
+The button has two sides with two legs each (We call them A and B) that are connected when the button is pressed.
 The button is placed over the breadboard ravine.
 We connect the A-side to the input port of the microcontroller.
-We also connect the A side through a 1k Ohm resistor to GND, this pulls the input port voltage down to GND which counts as a LOW (or 0)  when we read the input of the port through our code.
+We also connect the A side through a 1k Ohm resistor to GND, this pulls the input port voltage down to GND.
+GND counts as a LOW (or 0) when we read the input of the port through our code.
 The resistor is called a "pull-down resistor".
 We connect the B side of the button to 3v3.

 When the button is pressed the A and B-sides become connected the input becomes a HIGH (or 1) since we measure on the side now directly connected to 3v3.
 Please note that a current now runs through the 1kOhm connector.